adirnissan/Safot_HW6/Material/Tutorials/prolog/clp.md

 ```
 <!-- .element: data-thebe-executable-prolog data-language="text/x-prolog" -->

-the `#`-operators don't require that any of the variables are instantiated
+The `#`-operators don't require that any of the variables are instantiated

 ---